VolodymyrDubnytskyi/HangmanGame/README.md

 The main goal of the project is to practice skills in using React.

 To open the project, please act as advised below:
-1.**clone the reposetory** to your local folder using the command **"https://github.com/VolodymyrDubnytskyi/HangmanGame.git"** in your terminal;
+1. **clone the reposetory** to your local folder using the command **"https://github.com/VolodymyrDubnytskyi/HangmanGame.git"** in your terminal;
-2.use **npm install** comand in your terminal to install all the packages you need;
+2. use **npm install** comand in your terminal to install all the packages you need;
-3.in your terminal enter the folder whare project is located and use command **npm start** to run the project;
+3. in your terminal enter the folder whare project is located and use command **npm start** to run the project;

 Also this link **https://hangmangame-d2d92.web.app/** will direct you to browser version webpage.